Tinker base housing a hidden gem

-An example of homes on Tinker Air Force Base, Oklahoma.
+Tinker Air Force Base homes ensure families living on base enjoy high quality living standards through a combination of strategic partnerships and robust base services.

 Living on base offers multiple advantages, including enhanced security, convenience, and a strong sense of community.
 Families enjoy access to amenities such as schools, healthcare services, and shopping centers right on their doorstep.

-(Courtesy photo)
+“Living in base housing is great.
+The people are nice and it’s safer,” said 2nd Lt.
+Aadarsha Basnet, 72nd Air Base Wing bioenvironmental engineer.
+“I don’t have to fight traffic to get to work.
+I have easy access to the pool, tracks, gym, running trails, gas station, recreation center and much more!”

+As of April 30, Balfour Beatty Communities has made housing available to civilians and contractors with a Common Access Card.
+To further increase occupancy, the company has introduced a roommate program.

 |Date Taken: